| project | SONATA BIS, 2018/30/E/ST9/00598 |

 We found 52 candidate Cepheid binary systems in the LMC (30 fundamental and 22 first-overtone mode) and 145 in the SMC (85 fundamental and 60 first-overtone mode).
 The majority of the sample is characterized by orbital periods of 2000-4000 d and eccentricities of 0.2-0.5.
 Moreover, we report two candidates in each galaxy with the Cepheid likely existing with a giant companion.
 The incidence rate ratio for SMC to LMC calculated from our sample is in agreement with binary Cepheid population synthesis predictions.

 More information: Singh Rathour, R., et al.; Non-evolutionary effects on period change in Magellanic Cepheids.
-I. New binary systems revealed from light travel time effects; A&A, in press (2024);
+I. New binary systems revealed from light travel time effects; A&A, 686, A268 (2024);

 The Figure shows exemplary O-C diagrams from our study.